What do the hearing test result categories mean?

 A common abbreviation you will see is ‘NIHL’, this means ‘noise induced hearing loss’, more on that in a sec.

-The hearing tests are categories according to criteria set out by the HSE in L108, and are:
+The hearing tests are categorised according to criteria set out by the HSE in L108, Controlling Noise at Work (Third Edition) and are:

 Hearing test categories as defined in the HSE's L108.